wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-django-mysql.md

 - [PHP - FTP](/documentation/articles/web-sites-php-mysql-deploy-use-ftp)
 - [Python](/documentation/articles/web-sites-python-ptvs-django-mysql)

-In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web app using one of the PTVS sample templates.
+In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web site using one of the PTVS sample templates.
 This tutorial is also available as a [video](https://www.youtube.com/watch?v=oKCApIrS0Lo).

-We'll learn how to use a MySQL service hosted on Azure, how to configure the web app to use MySQL, and how to publish the web app to [Azure Websites](/documentation/services/web-sites/).
+We'll learn how to use a MySQL service hosted on Azure, how to configure the web site to use MySQL, and how to publish the web site to [Azure Websites](/documentation/services/web-sites/).

 See the [Python Developer Center] for more articles that cover development of Azure Websites with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
 While this article focuses on Azure Websites, the steps are similar when developing [Azure Cloud Services].